dvcrn/sublimious/README.md

 - [x] submit to package control
 - [x] add install instructions to README
 - [x] add a better default .sublimious
+- [x] find a way to tell Package Control to reload (https://github.com/wbond/package_control/issues/997#issuecomment-141457037).
+This is needed to trigger pc after sublimious modified the pc settings file.
+- [x] add option to reload .sublimious (trigger all layer collections, writings, and package control reload)
 - [ ] add option to bind custom bindings to sublimious (e.g. user wants to bind action_123 to combination yyy).
 Should support both, sublimes system and sublimious system
 - [ ] add option to execute / register functions from within .sublimious (e.g. user adds `def xxx` and wants to bind that function to combination yyy)
 - [ ] allow multiple commands bound to the same key combination
 - [ ] fix initial installation process (currently throwing a ton of errors)
 - [ ] adjust the shortcut helper's width automagically
 - [ ] add better README files for each layer
-- [ ] watch .sublimious file for changes and reload plugin (trigger all layer collections, writings, and package control reload)
-- [ ] find a way to tell Package Control to reload (https://github.com/wbond/package_control/issues/997#issuecomment-141457037).
-This is needed to trigger pc after sublimious modified the pc settings file.
 - [ ] ship Hack as default font and use it (possible?).
 If not, find a good preinstalled font and use that as default
 - [ ] find a way to bind content specific actions to a keybinding. (e.g. `<space> m` will always list actions based on the current syntax.
 In javascript this could list `format javascript code` and in python `autoflake8`)